AckeeCZ/apythia/README.md

 - Assert requests elegantly – verify that the requests your code sent match your expectations.
 - DSL-first approach – both mocking and assertions are intuitive, readable, and powerful.
 - Single unified API – interact with one DSL, regardless of whether your underlying implementation is Ktor, OkHttp, any other API library or custom implementation.
-- Kotlin Multiplatform support – works on Android and iOS projects.
+- Kotlin Multiplatform support – works for Android, iOS, and JVM targets.

 With Apythia, your API logic is predictable, testable, and clearly defined.